demetrius-mp/sesg/docs/contributor-guide.md

     Check out [poetry run](https://python-poetry.org/docs/cli#run) docs.

+!!! info
     Don't forget to run the test suite before pushing to avoid failing the CI tests.
 To help avoiding CI fails, we use [pre-commit](https://pre-commit.com/) hooks on the [pre-push](https://pre-commit.com/#confining-hooks-to-run-at-certain-stages) stage.
-This means that some tasks that are executed in CI (such as formatting and testing) are also executed as a pre-push hook.
+This means that some tasks that are executed in CI (such as formatting) are also executed as a pre-push hook.